Catastrophe: Community Resilience in the Face of Disaster

 Our inquiry will draw insights from communities that have survived disasters and are recovering from historical trauma, including Indigenous and other colonized peoples, war refugees, and military veterans.
 It will learn from Indigenous epics that describe disasters through oral tradition, and methods of resilience that Native societies have used to persevere over the centuries.
 These insights will be explored through texts, lectures, workshops, field trips, films, art, and literature.

 The program will explore how communities and nations can democratically prepare and practice for disasters, as Elaine Scarry describes in Thinking in an Emergency .
 Planners and activists can use emergency planning and response to increase awareness of ecological ways to prevent future disasters, the need to share resources among neighbors, and deepen lasting cooperation.
 In particular, climate change adaptation can be effectively used a reason to quickly make necessary changes for a healthier future that otherwise may take many more years to implement.

 Our inquiry will be conducted at the intersections of climate justice studies, Native studies, and geography.
 It will use varied research methodologies as tools of inquiry, including ethnographic interviews that establish narratives (storytelling), community mapping, film analysis, government document research, and case studies of disasters.
 Students will have the opportunity to participate in community emergency response training.

-disaster preparedness, hazards and risk assessment, community development, and climate change adaptation and resilience.
+This offering will prepare you for careers and advanced study in: disaster preparedness, hazards and risk assessment, community development, and climate change adaptation and resilience.

 Students have may choose to register for 3-day Thurston County Community Emergency Response Team (CERT) training ($95).